drfailov/DRM_Watch_v2/README.md

 - Call your `modeFinish()` from `setMode()` when leaving your mode.
 - Call `setMode(YOUR_MODE);` when you want to enter your new screen.
 - Don't forget to call `goToWatchface()` or `setMode()` to exit your mode if needed.

-### How to add my own watchface?
-Watchfaces is the same that Mode, but called from `goToWatchface()`.
-- Create constant for your watchface in file `_DRMWatch2.ino`.
-Use not used previously number for your constant: `#define WATCHFACE_NOKIA 5`.
-- Create file like `1WatchFaceNokia`.
-- Create function like `void drawWatchFaceNokia(byte hour, byte minute, byte second, byte day, byte month, int year, byte dayOfWeek, byte animate)`.
-- Add call of your `drawWatchFaceNokia` from file `1ModeWatchFace.ino` function `modeWatchFaceLoop`.
-Put this call under `#ifdef WATCHFACE_NOKIA` statement.
-Use other watchfaces as example.
-- In file `ModeMenuSetWatchface.ino` function `modeMenuSetWatchfaceItemsCount()` add `cnt++;` for your watchface.
-This is needed to count active watchfaces and show correct number of menu items.
-- Write script to draw yout watchface.
-You can only use non-blocking functions.

 ### ModeMenuMelodies